tscanlin/developers.optimizely.com/src/content/data/export/index.md

 **Please Note**:
    * Any fields after this are your segmented audiences or dimension names.
    * Adding or removing segments or dimensions could alter the layout of the event data files.
 Please account for this if you build an automated import of this data.
-   * Data is de-duplicated on the results screen but not in the Data Export.
-Revenue goals are never de-duplicated.
-Redirect tests might have the redirect page views out of order due to the timing of the log request being sent to our system.
+   * Redirect tests might have the redirect page views out of order due to the timing of the log request being sent to our system.

 ### Android Dictionary